socraticDevBlog/aoc/README.md

 > add one(*) or two(**) stars per day. keep TOTAL updated.

-* if you're a new user joining, just copy/paste a new line and add ur info

 [Visit official dailybuild LEADERBOARD web page](https://aoc.dailybuild.org/)

 [Visit the mothership👩‍🍼🚢](https://dailybuild.org/)